lukaTarimana/CryptoDino/README.md

 # Web3 Tbilisi Bootcamp Starter Repo

-This is a starter repo for anyone looking to build a dApp over the bootcamp.
-The aim of this repo is to help you accelerate your time and focus entirely on building your project instead of sitting and configuring a base repository for hours.
+This is a First blockchain application from starter repo of bootcamp.

 ## Run Locally

 Clone the project